avivro/C_Programming-Language/Middle of numbers/README.md

-## Median of numbers:
+## Middle of numbers:
+Using linked list.<br />

-Attached an explanation page for the assignment
+Attached an explanation page for the assignment.<br />